MohammadAtabaki/Log-Anomaly-Detection/README.md

-# 🔍 Log Analysis Project
+# 🔍 Log Anomaly Detection

 This project performs structured analysis on JSON-based SQL Server logs to extract meaningful patterns, performance metrics, anomalies, and clusters using Python.